Coronavirus Information and Resources

 On May 11th, Dallas County's Judge Jenkins posted an Alert System for COVID-19 Public Health Guidance with 4 stages that goes from Red to Green with suggested recommendations.
-Dallas County is currently in the Red alert stage.
+Dallas County is currently in the Orange alert stage.

 DSHS, the Texas Division of Emergency Management, and other state agencies continue their ongoing preparations so that all of state government is working together to limit the spread of the virus and protect Texans.